What Is Gross Domestic Product? How It Affects You

 Investors look at the growth rate to decide if they should adjust their asset allocation.
 They also compare country growth rates to decide where the best opportunities are.
 Most investors like to purchase shares of companies that are in rapidly growing countries.

 The Federal Reserve uses the growth rate to decide whether to implement expansionary monetary policy to ward off recession or contractionary monetary policy to prevent inflation.
-For more, see The Federal Funds Rate and How It Works.
+Its primary tool is the federal funds rate.

 If growth slows down or is negative then you should dust off your resume.
 Slow economic growth usually leads to layoffs and unemployment.
 Thatcan take several months.
 That's because it takes time for executives to compile the layoff list and exit packages.